OvieMudi/quabbly-output-parser/README.md

 ## About <a name = "about"></a>

-An small in-house tool for cutting the manual activity of creating Quabbly's capability and trigger outputs.
+A small in-house tool for cutting the manual activity of creating Quabbly's capability and trigger outputs.

 ## Getting Started <a name = "getting_started"></a>